Haifa3D/hand-electronic-design/README.md

 <img src="images/batteries_housing.jpg" alt="diagram" width="382"/>

+## So What To Do Next?
+If you have developed a user interface for prosthetic hands and want to implement it on a low-cost prosthetic hand, you can communicate with our Hand in three different ways:
+* if your sensors and system are on the hand and arm - you can implement your code to our controller code and solder your system to the free pins (GPIO2,12,25)
+* if your system is android-based - use our [**mobile app and SDK**](https://github.com/Haifa3D/haifa3d-hand-app) to wirelessly communicate with our Hand
+* if your system is esp32-based - use the example Arduino IDE code [here](controller_software/Hand_UI_demo_BLEclient) to communicate with our Hand using the built-in BLE of the esp32 controller.

 ## Acknowledgements:
 This project was done by a group of great people and with the help and guidance of generous organizations.